TheKoola/eosstracker/doc/EOSS-Docker-Install.md

 <a name="dockercompose"></a>
 ## Choose a location for eosstracker

-Choose a location and create a directory to contain the eosstracker Docker Compose file and the eosstracker data.
-The data directory will contain the eosstracker flight database and map files.
+Choose a location and create a directory to keep the eosstracker Docker Compose file.
+A Docker volume will contain the eosstracker flight database and map files.
 For the EOSS brick computers, the default location is in the user's home directory `/home/eosstracker`.

 ## Create the Docker Compose file